logoThe Assemblée Nationale in Paris

 If you are already confused, that is not too surprising.

-Yet perhaps even more confusing to outsiders is the fact that in France, a country that prides herself as a model of democracy, up to a third of voters regularly vote for extremist parties, either of the left or of the right.
+Yet perhaps even more confusing to outsiders is the fact that in France, a country that prides herself as a model of democracy, over a third of voters now vote for extremist parties, either of the left or of the right.

 Here therefore is a short guide designed to help outsiders understand the main French political parties, what they stand for, how they reached their current situation, and how they compare to apparently similar parties in the UK and the USA.